 • The provider had a complaints procedure in place which relatives were made aware of.
 The registered manager encouraged concerns or complaints although they had received none since they had registered with us.
-A relative told us, "If I was to complain it would get to the relevant people.
-I'm pretty sure it would be dealt with."

 Meeting people's communication needs

 Since 2016 onwards all organisations that provide publicly funded adult social care are legally required to follow the Accessible Information Standard (AIS).
 The standard was introduced to make sure people are given information in a way they can understand.
 The standard applies to all people with a disability, impairment or sensory loss and in some circumstances to their carers.